yxiaao/docs/docs/cdi/integration.md

-  participant dc as Data consumer participant cdi as CDI participant dp as Data provider participant dgen as Data provider Data Generator
+  participant dc as Data consumer participant cdi as CDI participant dp as Data provider participant dgen as Data Generator

   note left of dc: Consent request dc->>cdi: send a consent request with Auth Code